 With energy use as the scale, measurements must be made of the rate at which the stock of non-renewable resources, including mineral resources that are essential to organized human society, are being depleted.
 Knowing how fast we are drawing down non-renewable resources enables informed decisions about when the use of such resources is truly needed, and when it should be foregone and the resources banked for the use of future generations.
 Careful measurements must also be made of the impact of human activity on ecosystems, on the climate system, and on important geophysical cycles such as the carbon cycle, the hydrologic cycle, and the nutrient cycle.
 These too are essential and essentially economic measurements, for only by these measurements can we always ensure that the primary and largest input to the human economy—the global bio-system itself—will continue to sustain us.

 The second element of Green economics is the understanding that the economy is an emergent property of human society, irreducibly complex, and cannot therefore be scripted.
 Further, as a living system, the economy will tend to ebb and flow, producing new patterns and dropping old ones, reflecting shifting social trends as well as external variables like the climate.
 In a post-growth economy such spontaneous changes will usually be more measured and less stressful than in the centuries of crazed growth just behind us.
 Nevertheless, the controls imposed on the economy by politically-determined programs must generally be adaptive rather than prescriptive.
-Controls intended to optimize the economy with respect to any standard, whether of efficiency, or of fairness, or of some other standard, must be light and responsive or else positive feedbacks will quickly defeat the effort and lead to unpredictable economic disruptions.
+Controls intended to optimize the economy with respect to any standard, whether of efficiency, or of fairness, or of some other standard, must be light and responsive or else positive feedbacks will quickly defeat the effort and lead to unpredictable economic and social disruptions.

 The third element of Green economics is the principle that the pursuit of economic growth must inevitably damage the ecological balance on which the economy itself entirely depends.
 This principle must be understood in light of the fact that growth will always tend to occur in conditions of plenitude.
 Simply outlawing growth won't work, for the reasons given in the previous paragraph.
 Instead, political praxis must find ways to disincentivize growth, and redirect excess resources in ways that don't increase total economic activity.